 You will receive an information letter or email from the test centre at least two weeks before the test is held.

 The letter will tell you the date, time and place to meet for the test.
 The written and oral tests are normally taken on different dates.

 If you have any questions about the date of your test, contact your test centre.

 What does the test cost?

 The price of the test is decided by your municipality (kommune).
 The price varies between 300 and 2, 200 Norwegian kroner.
 The prices are shown in the registration portal.

 You can also contact the test centre to ask what the tests cost.

 It is the test centers that are responsible for the payment.
 Common ways of paying are bank cards (as you fill in the form in the registration portal), in online banking, get a invoice or by appointment with the test center.
 The registration is not valid until the payment is completed.

 Are you unable to take the test?

 Registration for the test is binding.
-This means that when you register for the test, you have to pay for it even if you are unable to take it.
+This means that if you register, you have to pay for the test even if you do not take it.